cyclus/cyclus.github.com/source/user/tutorial/add_deploy.rst

 ``ExampleInstitution`` is a placeholder for your institution name, and in this scenario only one of each prototype will be deployed since ``n_build`` has a value of 1 for each.

 This example is now complete.
-Save your file as the desired file name (with ``.xml`` extension) and run your code through |Cyclus|.
+Save your file as 'tutorial_deployinst.xml' and run your code through |Cyclus|.
 If your simulation runs into errors, sample files can be found `here <https://doi.org/10.5281/zenodo.4557613>`_ under ``input_deployinst.xml`` or ``output_deployinst.sqlite``.